DigitalTitansSquad/dotnet-api-template/README.md

 1. Open a terminal window.
 2. Run the following command:

-In your terminal, navigate to the 'DotnetApi' folder and run `dotnet new install .\` to install the template located at the current folder.
+In your terminal, navigate to the 'DigitalTitans.DotnetApi' folder and run `dotnet new install .\` to install the template located at the current folder.

 If you're using a Linux or macOS operating system, use a forward slash: `dotnet new install ./`.